-If you are looking for low-impact cardio equipment, then ski machines and ellipticals are two options you should look into.
-Both are known for putting less strain on the joints and focusing more on the jogging and running motion.
+If you are looking for low-impact cardio equipment, then downhill ski machines, cross-country ski machines and ellipticals are the three options you should look into.
+Both ski machines and ellipticals are known for putting less strain on the joints and focusing more on the jogging and running motion.
 Let’s dive a bit into what both have to offer in terms of the nature of the workout.

 What is the Difference Between Ski Machines and Ellipticals?

 Ski machines and ellipticals vary in the motion of their strides.
 While ski machines mimic the style of cross-country skiing, ellipticals imitate the style of walking or running in which the feet move in an oblong circle.
 Ski machines have footpads and equipment that emulates the act of using ski poles, while ellipticals have footpads that rotate in curricular motions.

 Range of Motions

 While both fitness machines are known for providing low-impact aerobic exercise, they differ extensively in the nature of the motion of their strides.
 Ski machines are known for imitating cross-country skiing motions, in which the feet slide back and forth into each other.

 Ellipticals, on the other hand, work by moving your legs in backward and forward motions while also involving your arms to share the workload.
 That is the reason why ellipticals provide a full-body workout compared to ski machines that only involve the legs.

 Dependent and Independent Machines